-Distribution: Spikedace is endemic to the Gila River drainage of southwest New Mexico, southeast and central Arizona, and perhaps northern-most Sonora (Koster, 1957; Minckley, 1973; Miller and Winn, 1951; Miller, 2006; Minckley and Marsh, 2010).
-It is found in low- to moderate-gradient warmwater streams in shallow runs with moderate-velocity water over sand and small gravel substrates (Minckley, 1973; Propst et al., 1986).
+Distribution: Spikedace is endemic to the Gila River drainage of southwest New Mexico, southeast and central Arizona, and perhaps northern-most Sonora (Koster 1957; Minckley 1973; Miller and Winn 1951; Miller 2006; Minckley and Marsh 2010).
+It is found in low- to moderate-gradient warmwater streams in shallow runs with moderate-velocity water over sand and small gravel substrates (Minckley 1973; Propst et al. 1986).
 In preferred habitats, it is occasionally found in large aggregations.

 Current Status: Spikedace was state-listed as a threatened species in 1975 and uplisted to endangered in 2006.
-Spikedace was federally listed as threatened in 1986 and uplisted in endangered in 2012 (USFWS 2012).
+Spikedace was federally listed as threatened in 1986 and uplisted as endangered in 2012 (USFWS 2012).
 A federal recovery plan for spikedace was finalized in 1991 (USFWS 1991).
 Critical habitat was designated for the species in much of its occupied habitat in New Mexico (USFWS 2012).
-Spikedace has been eliminated from most (>90%) of its historical Arizona range and persists there only in Aravaipa Creek (Minckley, 1973; Barber and Minckley, 1966; Eby et al. 2003).
-No spikedace specimen has been found in Eagle Creek since the late 1980s (Marsh et al., 1990; M. Richardson, USFWS, Phoenix, AZ.
+Spikedace has been eliminated from most (>90%) of its historical Arizona range and persists there only in Aravaipa Creek (Minckley 1973; Barber and Minckley 1966; Eby et al. 2003).
+No spikedace specimen has been found in Eagle Creek since the late 1980s (Marsh et al. 1990; M. Richardson USFWS, Phoenix, AZ.
 Pers.
 Comm.).
 It has not been found in the upper Verde River since 1997 (Rinne 2005).
-In New Mexico, spikedace has been eliminated from the San Francisco River drainage (Anderson, 1978; Propst et al., 1986).
-The range of the species in the Gila River drainage in New Mexico is fragmented and declining; it is currently found mainly in the lower portions of the Cliff-Gila Valley reach of the Gila River and lower reaches of West Fork Gila River (Paroz and Propst 2007).
-In both the Cliff-Gila Valley reach and lower West Fork Gila River, its abundance declined from the late 1990s through 2006 (Propst et al. 2008).
-In 2007, spikedace abundance was higher in lower Cliff-Gila Valley reach than it was in several preceding years (NMDGF files; D. Miller, WNMU, Pers.
-Comm).
-Recent surveys failed to find it in East Fork Gila River (Paroz et al. 2006).
-It apparently has been eliminated from Middle Fork Gila River (last collected in 1995), likely a consequence of predation by nonnative yellow bullhead Ameiurus natalis and smallmouth bass Micropterus dolomieu and drought

-(Propst et al. 2008).
-Spikedace is frequently found near the mouth of the Middle Box upstream of Redrock (Propst et al., 1986; Paroz et al., 2006; Paroz and Propst 2007).
+New populations are being established in Arizona in the Blue River, Fossil Creek, Spring Creek, and Hot Springs Canyon (Hickerson and Robinson 2019).
+In New Mexico, spikedace were eliminated from the San Francisco River drainage (Anderson 1978; Propst et al. 1986), but coincident with recent repatriation efforts spikedace were captured in 2017 and 2019 surveys (NMDGF files).
+Surveys in the San Francisco River indicate that the species is now established and present throughout most of the river above Pleasonton, NM (Ferguson and Zeigler 2021).
+The range of the species elsewhere in the Gila River drainage in New Mexico is fragmented and but stable; it is currently found mainly in the lower portions of the Cliff-Gila Valley reach of the Gila River and lower reaches of West Fork Gila River (Paroz and Propst 2007).
+Recent surveys failed to find it in East Fork Gila River (Paroz et al. 2006; Ferguson and Zeigler 2020).
+It was once thought to have been eliminated from Middle Fork Gila River, but was captured again in 2007 and has been captured intermittently since then.
+In 2017, it was found in several different sites within the lower Middle Fork Gila River (Ferguson and Ruhl 2018).
+Spikedace was frequently found near the mouth of the Middle Box upstream of Redrock (Propst et al. 1986; Paroz et al. 2006; Paroz and Propst 2007), but it has not been found there since 2010 (NMDGF files).
 Overall, the status of spikedace in New Mexico has declined markedly, both in range and abundance, since the late 1990s.

-Threats: Dewatering of riverine habitats by diversion or pumping, ash and sediment flows associated with wildfires, modification of occupied habitats (channelization and removal of woody debris), range fragmentation, and nonnative predators are the primary threats to the species (Paroz and Propst 2007, Stefferud et al. 2011).
+Threats: Dewatering of riverine habitats by diversion or pumping, ash and sediment flows associated with wildfires, modification of occupied habitats (channelization and removal of woody debris), range fragmentation, and nonnative predators are the primary threats to the species (Paroz and Propst 2007; Stefferud et al. 2011).
 Range fragmentation (by artificial barriers and stream desiccation) limits the ability of the species to repopulate areas adversely modified by human activity.
 From 1998 through 2006, drought exacerbated intensity of aforementioned human-caused threats.